-Note: The sharp fall in vehicle numbers in 2016 is due to a break in the series.
+Note: The sharp fall in vehicle numbers in 2016 is due partly to a break in the series.
+Source: WLPGA/Argus (2019).

 The initial run-up in Autogas use was driven by a rapid expansion in the fleet of vehicles able to run on the fuel.
 Most of that increase took place in just five years up to 2009.
 It started to contract in 2015, dragging down fuel sales.
-By end-2017, there were an estimated 185 000 vehicles in use (10% of the total fleet), many of them old gasoline cars dating back to the 1980s and 1990s, which were easy and cheap to convert.
+By end-2018, there were an estimated 145 000 vehicles in use (7% of the total fleet), many of them old gasoline cars dating back to the 1990s, which were easy and cheap to convert.
 These include locally made cars, such as Yugos, and imports from Western Europe.
 Most of the conversions kits that have been installed are from Italian companies, including Lovato and Tartarini.
 Over time, these cars are gradually being scrapped; as few new cars are being converted, the overall fleet is contracting.
 Autogas is still widely available throughout the country in urban areas and along major routes.
-At end-2017, there were 650 filling stations selling Autogas, some of them entirely dedicated to the fuel.
+At end-2018, there were 615 filling stations selling Autogas, some of them entirely dedicated to the fuel.

 The principal policy incentive for Autogas in Serbia is a low rate of excise duty relative to that on the gasoline and diesel.
-In 2017, the duty amounted to 21.4 dinars/litre (based on an official rate of 41 dinars/kilogramme), compared with 54.9 dinars for diesel and 53.3 dinars for gasoline (Table B19.1).
-This resulted in a pump price of Autogas that was52% that of diesel and 54% that of gasoline.
-The price of Autogas rose relative to that of the other fuels in 2017, mainly because of a narrowing of the gap in wholesale prices (though LPG remains considerably cheaper on a per-litre basis).
+In 2018, the duty averaged 22 dinars/litre (the official rate rose from of 41.65 to 42.90 dinars/kilogramme in mid-March), compared with 56.16 dinars for diesel and 54.62 dinars for gasoline (Table B19.1).
+This resulted in a pump price of Autogas that was just 50% that of diesel and 52% that of gasoline (two points lower than in 2017 for both fuels).
+The fall in the ratios in 2018 was because of a widening of the gap in wholesale prices (making LPG even cheaper on a per-litre basis), as well as because the excise duties on gasoline and diesel increased proportionately more than that on Autogas.
 Most of the excise duty on all three fuels is refundable for commercial users, including taxis and road hauliers.1